 Today’s post will address seven key financial issues to consider when dividing property in a Texas divorce.

-1. Community property versus separate property in a Dallas or Fort Worth divorce
+1. Community property versus separate property in a Texas divorce

 The crossover of money from the community estate to the separate estate of each party through the marriage can create a complex web of property that has to be untangled and proven.
 It is not always financially beneficial for the parties to hire financial experts to untangle that web but the greater the financial assets of the parties, particularly when financial investments and business interests are involved, the more appropriate it may be in your particular situation.